paytm/paytm-laravel-js-checkout/README.md

 ## Configuring
 **Note: For Laravel 5.5 and above auto-discovery takes care of below configuration.**

-When composer installs Laravel Paytm Wallet library successfully, register the `Paytm\JsCheckout\PaytmWalletServiceProvider` in your `config/app.php` configuration file.
+When composer installs Laravel Paytm Wallet library successfully, register the `Paytm\JsCheckout\PaytmServiceProvider` in your `config/app.php` configuration file.

 ```php
 'providers' => [